squaresausage/Open-Source-PC110/README.md

 PCB layout of the Docking Station (based on KiCad)

+PCB layout of the Modem (based on KiCad)

+PCB layout of the 16MB RAM Module (based on KiCad)

-PET layout of the Keyboard Membrane (based on KiCad)
+Flex PCB and PET layout of the Keyboard Membrane (based on KiCad)

 Optical scans, X-ray images from different PCBs, layers, and chips.